krisleech/krisleech.github.io/source/_posts/2013-08-06-dev-on-linux.markdown

 My dotfiles, inc. tmux.conf, conkyrc

+Terminator:

-Terminator, turned off borders.
+* Turned off borders.
 Without borders the window can be resized and moved by holding Alt + Right/Left mouse button.
+* font, Inconsolata-dz 10

 A wallpaper from Deviant Art.